martinjrobins/diffsl/book/src/introduction.md

 Optionally, the user can also define the derivative of the state vector \\( \mathrm{d}\mathbf{u}/\mathrm{d}t \\) and the mass matrix \\( M \\) as a function of \\( \mathrm{d}\mathbf{u}/\mathrm{d}t \\) (note that this function should be linear!).

-The user is also free to define an an arbitrary number of intermediate scalars and vectors of the users that are required to calculate \\( F \\) and \\( M \\).
+The user is also free to define an arbitrary number of intermediate scalars and vectors of the users that are required to calculate \\( F \\) and \\( M \\).

 ## A Simple Example